kristianJW54/GoferBroke/README.md

 Each node:

-- Gossips its state as deltas
+- Gossips its state as `deltas`
 - Reconciles state from peers using version-aware merges
 - Tracks other nodes' presence and health
 - Triggers events that applications can subscribe to (`onEvent`)
-- Remains resilient in partitions and churn
+- Detects Failures both direct and indirectly
+- Distributes Cluster Configuration and Applies State Changes

 ---